lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-03-02-Type_classes.md

 The original ML ignored this problem, simply testing equality of the internal representations.
 But when the time came to design the next generation language, [Standard ML](https://doi.org/10.1145/3386336), Milner introduced a class of *equality* type variables: for types supporting a meaningful equality test.
 This was the first type class, identifying those types for which the equality operation was permitted.

-Many observers found it ugly to make a special case of equality.
-The [OCaml](https://ocaml.org) language continued the former treatment of equality.
+To make a special case of equality struck many observers as ugly.
+The [OCaml](https://ocaml.org) language continued the former, unsafe, treatment of equality.
 However, in 1989 [Wadler and Blott](https://dl.acm.org/doi/10.1145/75277.75283) proposed instead to generalise equality types to any collection of desired operations (sometimes called a *signature*).
 They gave as examples the overloading of arithmetic operators and the treatment of equality types.
 Another natural example is types equipped with a total ordering, a type class that could be the basis of polymorphic sorting functions.
 Although their suggestion was simply for a programming language feature